 Moroccan tagines make delicious family meals, yet the presentation in a clay or glazed tagine is impressive enough for company.
 Try this basic Chicken Tagine with Potatoes and Carrots.

 Traditional tagine cooking involves slow cooking over low heat in a Moroccan tagine.
 Chicken dishes like this one typically take up two hours to cook, and are definitely worth the wait.
+For a shorter cooking time, try making the Marqa Version of Chicken with Carrots and Potatoes.

 Serves 4 to 6.